Armani-T/Caesium/README.md

 ##### 1. `NOT`

-`NOT` takes  one value and flips its value. `NOT` can also be written as `!`.
+`NOT` takes a value and flips its value. `NOT` can also be written as `!`.
 Its operations can be summarised as:

 Expression | Result |
 |:---:|:---:|